 The course has five modules, with four lectures in each module.
 The first module will review the medical data miner’s tool-kit—including the use of ontologies in data-mining and healthcare utilization databases.
 The remaining modules will review three problem areas and computational methods used in that problem area via a set of 3-5 lectures ending in a “mini project” as home work.
-Each module will cover a new application area (e.g. drug safety surveillance, clinical text mining) and a new method (e.g. association rules, logistic regression).
-In addition, there are 9 discussion sections that provide in depth explanation of the methods referred to in the lectures.
+Each module will cover a new application area (e.g. drug safety surveillance, predictive analytics) and a new method (e.g. association rules, logistic regression).
+In addition, there are 8 discussion sections that provide in depth explanation of the methods referred to in the lectures.
 For 2015, these discussion sections will be recorded and available to SCPD (and remote) students.